Knutby murder

-The Knutby murder (Knutbydramat) refers to a murder in the village of Knutby east of Uppsala in Sweden, on January 10, 2004.
+The Knutby murder (Knutbydramat) refers to a murder in the village of Knutby, east of Uppsala, in Sweden on 10 January 2004.

 Murder and arrests

-At around 04:40 in the morning, 30-year-old IT entrepreneur Daniel Linde was shot in the head and chest and seriously wounded.
-Two hours later it was discovered that his employee and neighbor Alexandra Fossmo had also been shot and was found dead in her bed.
-The murdered woman was married to Helge Fossmo, a pastor in a local Pentecostal church.
-Her husband had left with Daniel Linde in the ambulance to the hospital.
+At around 04:40, 30-year-old IT entrepreneur Daniel Linde was shot in the head and chest and seriously wounded.
+Two hours later, it was discovered that his employee and neighbor Alexandra Fossmo had also been shot and was found dead in her bed.
+The murdered woman was married to Helge Fossmo, a pastor in a local Pentecostal church, who had gone with Daniel Linde in the ambulance to the hospital.

 The following day, 26-year-old Sara Svensson confessed to both shootings.
-She had worked as a nanny in the pastor's family.
-Two weeks later, the pastor was also arrested, together with Daniel Linde's wife.
-Wiretapping had revealed to the police that Svensson and the pastor were lovers, and the pastor and Linde's wife were suspected of instigating Fossmo's murder and the attempted murder of Linde.
+She had worked as a nanny for the Fossmo family.
+Two weeks later, Helge Fossmo and Daniel Linde's wife, Anette, were also arrested.
+Wiretapping had revealed to the police that Svensson and Helge Fossmo were lovers, and Helge Fossmo and Anette Linde were suspected of instigating both Alexandra Fossmo's murder and the attempted murder of Daniel Linde.

-Linde's wife was released after two weeks and never charged.
+Anette Linde was released after two weeks and never charged.

-Investigation
+Death of Helge Fossmo's first wife

-The pastor's first wife Heléne Fossmo had been found dead in her bath tub in 1999.
+Helge Fossmo's first wife, Heléne Fossmo, had been found dead in her bathtub in 1999.
 Although she had a hole in her skull and toxicology reports indicated a toxic concentration of dextropropoxyphene in her blood, her death had been ruled an accident.
-After the case was reopened and reinvestigated, Helge Fossmo was charged with murder.
+After the death of Alexandra Fossmo, the Heléne Fossmo case was reopened and reinvestigated.
+Helge Fossmo was charged with her murder but was ultimately acquitted.

 Trial

 At the trial, Sara Svensson gave a detailed confession.
 She told the court that she had been influenced by anonymous text messages that were forwarded to her by Helge Fossmo.
 Her credibility was strengthened by the text of erased messages that could be recovered from her mobile phone.
-On July 30, 2004, Fossmo was sentenced to life in prison for instigated murder and instigated murder attempt; however he was not convicted for killing his first wife.
+On 30 July 2004, Fossmo was sentenced to life in prison for instigated murder and instigated murder attempt.
 Svensson was sentenced to institutional psychiatric care.
 In 2006, Fossmo confessed in an interview that he had in fact been involved; until then he had denied all charges laid against him.